 These children were studying written English, but most had little experience in speaking it.
 As a native English speaker myself, it was fun introducing the class to the many quirks of spoken English.

 They had some problems with their written exams, too, however – good grades are as important as fluency (in the eyes of the Indian bureaucracy, at least).
 A few weeks before a round of written English tests, I supplied everyone with worksheets testing grammar and vocabulary, and we made progress here, too.

 Since the children were very busy in the week with prayers every morning and tuition every evening, I tried to make sure our Sunday sessions were a bit more enjoyable – We played Scrabble to get their English spelling skills up, and badminton to get them moving around.

 Everyone I had the chance to work with made a huge impression on me.
 The youngest of my tutees, a boy called Kamal, must be one of the hardest-working people I’ve ever met.

 He is constantly asking questions, trying out new phrases in English, and was often the first to complete any work I gave them.
 He was also the first to complete all his holiday work (I even spotted him working on it between classes).

 Another standout student is Ashok.

-He’s one of the oldest boys and is very bright – he has a highly analytical mind and excels in maths and the sciences.
-However, since he’s one of the oldest (and his time at the ashram predates some of the more recent educational programmes), his spoken English skills remain quite basic.
+He’s one of the oldest boys and is very bright – he has a highly analytical mind and excels in math and the sciences.
+However, since he’s one of the oldest (and his time at the ashram predates some of the more recent educational programs), his spoken English skills remain quite basic.